javxks1/Cheeses-of-the-World-Report/README.md

 ## Summary

-This report invites you to delve into the fascinating world of **Cheeses of the World**, guided by data through an amazing view of cheese types, origins, milk and diversity features.
+This report invites you to delve into the fascinating world of Cheeses of the World, guided by data through an amazing view of cheese types, origins, milk and diversity features.

 This report can be interesting to cheese lovers, data freaks, or just inquisitive minds who will relish the taste of this dashboard as presented with a cornucopia of visual stories.

 [**Report**](https://app.powerbi.com/view?r=eyJrIjoiNzI2OGIxYjItN2FiMy00ZTU0LWJmYWEtNWJjMTYyYThjYTQ5IiwidCI6IjdkZjczZTQwLWRlNzktNDk1MC1iYWQzLTkwODkwNTA3ZTM5OCIsImMiOjJ9)

----

 ## Features